fmanuelgf/Yaml.Localizer/README.md

 # Yaml.Localizer

-A tool for managing localized texts via a YAML configuration file.
+A tool for managing localized texts via a YAML definition file.

 ## Usage